JustinPeipeiYu/SolitaryChineseChess/README.md

-A chinese chess game that has super great aesthetics, English translation, and two-player functionality!
+A chinese chess game that offers great aesthetics, English translation, and complete functionality!